-I was about to write another type of post for today, but people keep requesting the answer to one question above all this week.
+I was about to write another post for today, but people keep requesting the answer to one question above all this week.
 “How do we test for viral infections, and which method is the best?”
-To satiate your hunger for answers, in particular during these times when the world tries to battle the SARS-CoV-2 coronavirus and COVID-19, I dug into the process of virus diagnosis.
+To satiate your hunger for answers, particularly during these times when the world is trying to battle the SARS-CoV-2 coronavirus and COVID-19, I dug into the process of virus diagnosis.

-Two of the most common methods to diagnose viral infections rely on detecting viral genetic material (DNA or RNA) or antibodies that your body creates after an infection.
-We show you why testing for viruses during outbreaks or pandemics is important, the two available methods, how they work, and if one is preferred over the other.
+Two of the most common methods to diagnose viral infections are detecting viral genetic material (DNA or RNA) or antibodies your body creates after an infection.
+We show you why testing for viruses during outbreaks or pandemics is essential, the two available methods, how they work, and if one is preferred over the other.

-Viruses are like half organisms that depend entirely on a host (actually host cell) for its survival.
+Viruses are like half organisms that depend entirely on a host (host cell) for survival.
 Why?
-Because it cannot process its own genetic material like normal organisms usually can.
-That is, it cannot make more (replicate) or express (transcribe and translate) its own genetic material, namely DNA or RNA, depending on the virus type.
-That’s why it needs us to “reproduce” (it’s not a reproduction, though); actually, it’s called the viral life-cycle, which sounds better, in my opinion.
+Because it cannot process its genetic material like normal organisms.
+That is, it cannot make more (replicate) or express (transcribe and translate) its genetic material (DNA or RNA, depending on the virus type.)
+That’s why it needs us to “reproduce” (it’s not a reproduction); actually, it’s called the viral life cycle, which sounds better, in my opinion.

 The viral life cycle